swspafomdeqgh72/notes/README.md

 # 2023-12-20
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It reminds us that optimizing code too early can lead to unnecessary complexity and bugs, and that we should focus on writing clear, correct code first before worrying about performance.

+# 2023-12-21
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
+Always strive to write code that is easy to understand, modify, and debug.
+Remember, code is read far more often than it is written."